 Dr. Osefo is a Board Trustee of the Children’s Scholarship Foundation of Baltimore, and a board member for The Education Foundation, Congressman Elijah Cummings Youth to Israel Program and The Obama Green Charter School.
 Dr. Osefo is a member of Alpha Kappa Alpha Sorority Incorporated and The National Urban League.

-Dr. Osefo resides in Maryland and enjoys spending time with her husband and two sons.
+Dr. Osefo enjoys spending time with her husband and two sons.